EXCLUSIVE-Amazon seeking to settle EU antitrust investigations, sources say

 Settlement talks can take months to wrap up, with no guarantee that both sides will reach an agreement.

+Vestager, who has taken a tough line with Apple and Facebook as well, has cited Amazon's willingness in 2017 to offer concessions to settle an investigation into its distribution deals with e-book publishers in Europe, which she subsequently accepted.

+An offer to settle gives a company an opportunity to take the edge off regulatory demands for changes to business practices seen as anti-competitive.

-The Commission, which can fine companies up to 10% of their global turnover and in Amazon's case would come to $38.6 billion based on last year's revenue, declined to comment.
+The Commission, which can fine companies up to 10% of their global turnover, declined to comment.
+Based on last year's revenue, that could total around $38.6 billion for Amazon.

+Amazon is also under fire in India after thousands of pages of internal Amazon documents examined by Reuters show it ran a systematic campaign of creating knockoffs and manipulating search results to boost its own product lines in India.

+It also faces a Washington D.C. antitrust lawsuit over its agreements with wholesalers as well as third-party sellers.

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))